sleslein/chi-js-test-automation/presentation.md

 If you need to perform visual regression testing, they you'll want to use a visual snapshot testing tool.
 I'm not gonna dig into that today, but do know they exist.
 So if you really need to have visual tests that confirm your button sizes are regressing, there are tools for that!

+Transition: So testing with class name selectors.... not good.
+Let's look at another practice to avoid...
 -->

 # Avoid class selectors

 ```tsx
 <Button submit class="primary">